its-rajesh/IRMR/README.md

 ### Getting Started

-[Step 1] Install the dependencies in the virtual environment:
+Install the dependencies in the virtual environment:
 ```
 pip install -r requirements.txt
 ```